 He has worked in state and federal public institutions directing actions related to information technology, statistics, quality and innovation management, criminal justice, and public security.
 In his teaching activity, he has taught courses and workshops in various parts of the country on topics such as cybercrime, digital transformation applied to the justice sector, the evaluation of justice systems from civil society, among others.

-He has collaborated in the publication of articles of a technical-scientific nature and opinion on current issues in various electronic media.
+Oscar has penned many articles and opinion pieces on technology, electronic media, and cyber security, all of which are available on his blog.
 Selected to participate in the 2020 Socrates Romania Transatlantic Seminar.